How do you get a DIY towel holder for the bathroom out of an old porch baluster? By accident of course.

 Teeny tiny…and not a lot of natural light.
 It’s one of the many quirks of a small, older home.

 The ladies of the Thrifty Style Team are bringing their “A” game this month, as always.
 Make sure you check out their thrifty finds.

-Check out the other projects I’ve done in this small space.
+Check out the other projects I’ve done in our small bathroom.